ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“Patient safety is maintained by following validated protocols, including proper labeling and handling, and using appropriate controls to prevent incorrect results or sample mix-ups that could lead to misdiagnosis.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“In clinical bioinformatics, patient safety involves ensuring that analyses and reports do not cause harm through misclassification, delays, or unclear communication, such as false negatives in pathogen detection.”*

    .. raw:: html